What Are the Virginia Workers Compensation Time Limits for Making a Claim?

-The two most important deadlines are that you must notify your employer within 30 days of your injury and that you need to file your claim for benefits with the workers compensation commission within 2 years of the date of the accident.
+The two most important deadlines are that you must notify your employer within 30 days of your injury and that you need to file your Claim Form with the workers compensation commission within 2 years of the date of the accident.

 Many times an employer will say, “You have to tell me within 24 hours that you’ve been injured on the job,” but the law says that you have to notify the employer within 30 days that you were injured on the job.

 This is to give the employer an opportunity to investigate the claim, to look at the machine where you were hurt, ask other employees, “Did they see what happened?”
 So the employer is not prejudiced.

 In reality, the ideal is to notify your supervisor immediately so there is no excuse to deny and/or delay your claim.
 But as long as you’ve done it within 30 days, you have met the legal time limit for giving notice and ultimately, at a hearing which could be months away, you will win on this issue.